You are here

 University of Colorado Boulder

-Department: The Department of Public Safety (DPS) is responsible for providing public safety and commuter access services to the CU-Boulder community.
-The department is comprised of five units; the Police Services Division, the Parking and Transportation Services Division, the Business, Information and Technology Services Division, the Emergency Management Division; and the Communications Management Section.
+Department: The Police Department is responsible for providing public safety and commuter access services to the CU-Boulder community.
+The department is comprised of three units: the Police Services Division, the Support Services Division, and the Events and Emergency Management Division.

 University police officers’ authority to act as “peace officers” as defined in Colorado Revised Statute (CRS) 16-2.5-101 is based in authority vested in the University of Colorado’s Board of Regents by CRS 23-5-106.
 University of Colorado police officers are commissioned under state authority as defined in CRS 24-7.5-101 through 106, and are also issued City of Boulder, Colorado Police Commissions.

-The Business, Information and Technology Services Division is comprised of the Communications (Dispatch) Center, Police Records, Information Technology, and Police Property and Evidence sections of the Department of Public Safety.
-The DPS Communications Center is one of four Public Safety Answering Point (PSAP) or E-911 call-centers operating in Boulder County, Colorado.
-It provides 24/7/365 radio communications support to DPS Police and Parking units, and E-911 call answering services to the CU-Boulder community.
-The Police Records and Police Property and Evidence sections provide fundamental mission services to UCPD.
-The DPS Information Technology section is responsible for strategic planning regarding the application of information, communications and other technologies to the accomplishment of the department’s mission, and for the maintenance of technologies implemented in support of the department’s mission.
+The Support Services Division is comprised of the Communications (Dispatch) Center, Police Records, Information Technology, Accounting and Procurement, Professional Standards Unit and the Police Property and Evidence sections of the Police Department.
+The Communications Center is one of four Public Safety Answering Point (PSAP) or E-911 call-centers operating in Boulder County, Colorado.
+It provides 24/7/365 radio communications support to Police and Parking units, and E-911 call answering services to the CU-Boulder community.
+The Police Records and Police Property and Evidence sections provide fundamental mission services to CUPD.
+The Information Technology section is responsible for strategic planning regarding the application of information, communications and other technologies to the accomplishment of the department’s mission, and for the maintenance of technologies implemented in support of the department’s mission.
+The Accounting and Procurement section is primarily responsible for budgeting, purchasing, and accounts payable functions.
+The Professional Standards Unit has the responsibility of conducting background investigations on potential department employees, writing policies and investigating complaints against officers.

-- The Emergency Management Division is responsible for development, promulgation, implementation, training, coordination and oversight of emergency management plans and programs for CU-Boulder.
-The Division is also responsible for the coordination of development of Business Continuity Plans for the campus.
-The division is responsible for developing and maintaining effective relationships with local, state and federal emergency management and planning elements, e.g., the Boulder County Office of Emergency Management, the Colorado Division of Emergency Management, the Federal Emergency Management Agency's Region VIII Office; in support of effective emergency management planning and preparation for CU-Boulder.
-This Emergency Management Division is also responsible for coordinating follow-up to the recommendations of the Emergency Communications Systems Task Force charged by former CU-Boulder Vice Chancellor for Administration Paul Tabolt in 2007, by the Emergency Communications Systems progress review effort commissioned by then-Vice Chancellor for Administration Frank Bruno in 2010, and for projects that may be identified in the future.
-The position incumbent may be responsible for direct project management (for those projects within the purview of the DPS) or for coordinative oversight to Emergency Communications Systems projects for the campus as directed by the Vice Chancellor for Administration through the Executive Director of Public Safety.
+- The Events and Emergency Management Division is comprised of the Emergency Management and Special Events Units.
+The Emergency Management (EM) unit is responsible for development, promulgation, implementation, training, coordination and oversight of emergency management plans and programs for CU-Boulder.
+The EM Unit is also responsible for the coordination of development of Business Continuity Plans for the campus.
+The EM unit is responsible for developing and maintaining effective relationships with local, state and federal emergency management and planning elements, e.g., the Boulder County Office of Emergency Management, the Colorado Division of Emergency Management, the Federal Emergency Management Agency's Region VIII Office; in support of effective emergency management planning and preparation for CU-Boulder.
+This EM unit is also responsible for coordinating follow-up to the recommendations of the Emergency Communications Systems Task Force charged by former CU-Boulder Vice Chancellor for Administration Paul Tabolt in 2007, by the Emergency Communications Systems progress review effort commissioned by then-Vice Chancellor for Administration Frank Bruno in 2010, and for projects that may be identified in the future.
+The position incumbent may be responsible for direct project management or for coordinative oversight to Emergency Communications Systems projects for the campus as directed by the Vice Chancellor for Administration through the Chief of the Police Department.
+The Special Events Unit is responsible for security and traffic planning for special events that occur on the CU-Boulder campus.
+The Special Events Unit processes, on average, 3,000 special event requests for the CU-Boulder campus each year.
+The Special Events Unit helps event organizers determine security risks and requirements for events, and assists in providing staffing for those needs with police officers and Community and Events Specialists (CESs).